 Accessibility

 • The Watershed is fully wheelchair and stroller accessible.
 Visitors who use wheelchairs may park or be dropped off directly in front of the building.
-Wheelchairs and gallery stools are available upon request.
+Wheelchairs and portable gallery stools are available are available on a first-come, first-served basis.
+Various seating options are available throughout the building.

 • Water Shuttle service is provided through Red Top Boats.
 A step on and three steps down are required to board; wheelchairs and strollers may be brought on board if they are collapsible and light enough for crew to handle.
-Note that the Water Shuttle docks are reached by ramps with rungs and can be steep, depending on the tide, and are not wheelchair accessible.
+Note that the Water Shuttle docks are reached by ramps with rungs and can be steep, depending on the tide.

 • Service animals are welcome.